 Never take a chance on safety while using amber or teething products.
 Always research fully.
 You can see our safety guidelines here

-I have had lots of questions from customers about this and asking why other companies are calling these teething bracelets and using pictures of babies on their website and marketing.
+I have had lots of questions from customers about this and asking why other companies are calling these amber teething bracelets, amber teething necklaces or colic bracelets and using pictures of babies on their website and marketing.
 I have seen pictures recently in adverts of babies chewing on the amber beads.
-Chewing is not allowed as it can shatter.
-I would like to point out that any company using baby pictures or advertising these on Facebook / Google and their websites for teething, gas, colic etc are actually in breach of advertising regulations and EU general product safety regulations.
+Chewing is not allowed as the amber beads can shatter.
+Any company using baby pictures or advertising these on Facebook / Google and their websites for teething, gas, reflux, colic etc are actually in breach of advertising regulations and EU general product safety regulations.
 The companies are not regulated and are not based in the UK (Although they pretend to be).
 Please be careful as you will not be covered...
 You will also have issues getting hold of someone to talk to, an address or arrange a return and refund as consumer trading regulations have not been applied.
+You can check Trustpilot for reviews from customers.
+A lot of the non UK brands have high volumes of negative reviews.
+Buyer beware.
+In short, they are not allowed to be called amber teething anklets, amber teething bracelets or amber teething necklaces anymore due to the small parts involved and in case people think that a baby chews on them to relieve their teething symptoms.
+Please be careful and never use them on a sleeping child or when they are unattended.
+For older children, please ensure there is no more or no less than a two finger gap between the neck and necklace.
+If the necklaces is too long it can get caught on something or pulled and that is dangerous.
+Please use safely and follow the enclosed safety instructions.

 When buying anything online, always research the company.
 Ensure the reviews are verified as real customers.

 Reviews cannot be hidden on the internet but Facebook comments on posts can be deleted so all that remains are positive looking comments.
 Don't be fooled.

 Check Trustpilot for reviews.